 On November 13, 2015, we entered into an Asset Purchase Agreement, or the Kevelt APA, with AS Kevelt, an Estonian biotech company, or Kevelt, and Pharmsynthez.
-Pursuant to the Kevelt APA, Kevelt and Pharmsynthez, transferred to us certain intellectual property rights with respect to Virexxa, and the worldwide rights to develop, market and license Virexxa for certain uses, except for excluded uses within the Commonwealth of Independent States (CIS) in exchange for, among others, 111.5 million shares of our common stock.
+Pursuant to the Kevelt APA, Kevelt and Pharmsynthez, transferred to us certain intellectual property rights with respect to Virexxa, and the worldwide rights to develop, market and license Virexxa for certain uses, except for excluded uses within the Commonwealth of Independent States (CIS) in exchange for, among others, 3.38 million shares of our common stock.
 Virexxa is a Phase II oncology drug candidate which is under investigation for the treatment of certain endometrial cancers.
 As part of this total consideration, we also acquired Kevelt's U.S. Orphan Drug designation for the use of Virexxa in the treatment of progesterone receptor negative endometrial cancer in conjunction with progesterone therapy.
+The Company closed on the Asset Purchase Agreement effective April 27, 2016.